B1. Number Sense

 Duration: approximately 40 minutes

-Show students a container filled with small identical objects (cubes, centicubes, tokens, dried beans, or buttons).
+Show students a container filled with small identical objects (cubes, centicubes, counters, dried beans, or buttons).

 Tell students that you are going to try to pick up 22 objects in your hand and write 22 on a large piece of paper.

 Take a handful of objects and count them aloud with the students.
-Record the actual number of objects picked up on the sheet of paper so that you have a reference point to get as close as possible to the target number on the next pick.
+Record the actual number of objects picked up on the sheet of paper.
+This will be a benchmark to use in getting closer to the target number on the next pick.

 Ask students the following questions:

-• How many elements did I have to take?
+- How many of the (object) was I trying to take?

 Repeat the activity, trying to get closer to the target number.